evanvolgas/reflectedintelligence/_posts/2025-05-24-economics-of-reflection.md

 *Note: Costs based on average industry pricing as of early 2025.
 Actual costs vary by provider and model.*

 These differences might seem small for a single query, but they scale dramatically for companies handling millions of requests daily.
-Stripe's engineering team reports that implementing reflection selectively rather than universally reduced their API costs by 42% while maintaining comparable accuracy for most queries.[^11]
+Breaking down the cost of large language models, you can see that they can pile up quickly[^11].

 **Latency impact:** Users experience longer wait times with reflective systems.
 While a standard response might be generated in 500-700ms, a reflective response typically takes 2-5 seconds.
 In user experience research conducted by Nielsen Norman Group, this crosses a critical threshold where users begin to lose focus on their task.[^12] For applications requiring real-time interaction, like customer service chatbots or voice assistants, this delay can significantly impact user satisfaction.